Penalty Ensembles for Navier-Stokes with Random Initial Conditions and Forcing: Algorithms

-By solving the ensemble members with a shared coefficient matrix and different right-hand side vectors, we can reduce computation time greatly.
-Due to the explicit discretization of the stretching term $b^*(u^{\epsilon,n}_{j,h} -<u^\epsilon_h>^n, u^{\epsilon,n}_{j,h},v_h)$, the CFL timestep restriction is necessary:
+for all $(v^h, q^h)\in (X^h,Q^h)$.
+We reduce computation time by solving the ensemble members with a shared coefficient matrix and different right-hand side vectors.
+We can eliminate the pressure.
+The system will require less memory.
+The penalty-based ensemble method is presented in Algorithm \ref{alg:cap}.